iankit3/webOWASM/index.md

 This is all because the languages in which Desktop applications are written, support multithreading and they give the programmers the ability to churn all the CPU/GPU out.

 ## Bringing the Wheel home
-  1. Add parallelism capabilities to JS.
+  1. Add parallel capabilities to JS.
   2. Use a well established and fast general purpose language.

 ## The Path to Parallel JavaScript
-This area is not unexplored and there were quite remarkable success that carved the way for today's parallel JavaScript.
+Not that this area is unexplored, there were quite remarkable successful attempts that carved the way for today's parallel JavaScript.
 [The Path to Parallel JavaScript](https://blog.mozilla.org/javascript/2015/02/26/the-path-to-parallel-javascript/)